bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/docs/hello-world.md

 This is the first chapter in a step-by-step guide about main React concepts.
 You can find a list of all its chapters in the navigation sidebar.
 If you're reading this from a mobile device, you can access the navigation by pressing the button in the bottom right corner of your screen.

-Every chapter in this guide builds on the knowledge introduced in earlier chapters. **You can learn most of React by reading the “Main Concepts” guide chapters in the order they appear in the sidebar.** For example, [“Introducing JSX”](/docs/introducing-jsx.html) is the next chapter after this one.
+Every chapter in this guide builds on the knowledge introduced in earlier chapters. **You can learn most of React by reading the "Main Concepts" guide chapters in the order they appear in the sidebar.** For example, ["Introducing JSX"](/docs/introducing-jsx.html) is the next chapter after this one.

 ## Knowledge Level Assumptions {#knowledge-level-assumptions}